1/ Focus on what you enjoy

 2/ Share your mistakes

 We all make them.
 Few of us share them.
 You tend to open-up more when you talk about getting things wrong, and it’s that personal touch that’ll help keep readers interested.
-Here’s an old post of mine from 2007 that might be of use if you’re starting a blog: Seven blog mistakes to avoid.
+Here are some blog mistakes to avoid if you’re starting your own online journal.
 And perhaps one of my biggest mistakes — neglecting email security.

 3/ Comment elsewhere